-- Where appropriate, landscape character assessments should be prepared to complement Natural England's National Character Area profiles.
+- 8.20 In March 2014 the Department for Communities and Local Government (DCLG) launched a web based resource of planning practice guidance documents (PPG); these effectively supersede a series of previous guidance documents.
+The website notes that the PPG will be updated as required. - 8.21 Matters pertaining to 'landscape' are covered under the guidance for the Natural Environment and this was updated in January 2016.
+Para 001 addresses how the character of landscapes can be assessed to inform plan -making and planning decisions.
+It states that: - 'One of the core principles in the National Planning Policy Framework is that planning should recognise the intrinsic character and beauty of the countryside.
+Local plans should include strategic policies for the conservation and enhancement of the natural environment, including landscape.
+This includes designated landscapes but also the wider countryside. - Where appropriate, landscape character assessments should be prepared to complement Natural England's National Character Area profiles.
 Landscape Character Assessment is a tool to help understand the character and local distinctiveness of the landscape and identify the features that give it a sense of place.
-It can help to inform, plan and manage change and may be undertaken at a scale appropriate to local and neighbourhood plan-making.' - 8.21 The iterative approach to this LVIA includes reference to landscape character assessment prepared at a national, regional and local level and also addresses the key characteristics of the site and its immediate context and therefore responds fully to the requirement of the PPG. - 8.22 The PPG also include guidance on light pollution.
+It can help to inform, plan and manage change and may be undertaken at a scale appropriate to local and neighbourhood plan-making.' - 8.22 The iterative approach to this LVIA includes reference to landscape character assessment prepared at a national, regional and local level and also addresses the key characteristics of the site and its immediate context and therefore responds fully to the requirement of the PPG. - 8.23 The PPG also include guidance on light pollution.
 The guidance notes that artificial light has the potential to become what is termed 'light pollution' or 'obtrusive light' and not all modern lighting is suitable in all locations.
 It also notes that some proposals for new development, but not all, may have implications for light pollution and it considers issues such as changes to the baseline, suitability of location, protected sites and designated dark skies when determining whether light pollution might arise.
-This LVIA addresses impacts of lighting.
+This LVIA addresses impacts of lighting. - 8.24 The PPG also considers the potential for off-site night-time effects associated with traffic increases within or adjacent to the AONB.